skovy/skovy.dev/content/blog/decoupling-component-style-from-semantic-meaning/index.md

 ---
 date: 2020-09-09T17:00:00.000Z
-title: 'Using an "as" prop to control a component''s rendered element'
+title: "Decoupling a component's style from it's semantic meaning"
-description: "Decoupling a component's visual and functional implementation from it's semantic meaning"
+description: 'An overview using the "as" prop pattern to control a component''s rendered element'
 featuredImage: "./images/featured-image.jpg"
 featuredImageCredit: "Photo by Jean-Philippe Delberghe"
 tags: